CardiacModelling/ap-nimbus/docs/RtD/developer/container/index.rst

 ::

-   docker run -it --name ap-nimbus-app-manager --net ap_nimbus_network --restart always cardiacmodelling/ap-nimbus-app-manager:<version> bash
+   docker run -it --name name-app-manager --net ap-nimbus-network --restart always cardiacmodelling/ap-nimbus-app-manager:<version> bash

 You will get a command bash shell inside the container.
 You can make changes and manually start the |app-manager| by running ``/home/appredict/apps/app-manager/kickoff.sh``. |br|
 In order to try out changes, you can stop the |app-manager| by stopping :file:`kick_off.sh` and killing :file:`convert.sh` and manually restart it after changes have been applied. |br|